 - They thread the graft tendon through these holes carefully, making sure not to cause any damage.

-- The graft is secured in place with screws, buttons, or sutures.
+- The surgeon secures the graft in place with screws, buttons, or sutures.

 Patients should not move their elbow for around 1-2 weeks after the surgery.
-Once the site is healed, you can start on physical therapy for a complete recovery.
+When the site has healed, you can start on physical therapy for a complete recovery.
 For more information on elbow injuries, surgery, or other sports-related injuries, please contact Orthopaedic Specialists at 502-212-2663.